Connect with others who understand.

 What Is Small Lymphocytic Lymphoma?

 SLL is an indolent (slow-growing) form of B-cell lymphoma.
-Lymphomas are cancers of the lymphatic system, which includes the lymph nodes, spleen, and other organs that remove bacteria, waste, and excess fluid from the body.
+Lymphomas are cancers of the lymphatic system, which include the lymph nodes, spleen, and other organs that remove bacteria, waste, and excess fluid from the body.
 In SLL, cancer cells form in the lymphatic system from B lymphocytes (B cells), a type of white blood cell that produces antibodies and helps fight infections.

-The important difference between the two diseases is that SLL forms solid tumors in the lymph nodes whereas CLL cancer cells are found mostly in the blood and bone marrow.
+The difference between the two diseases is that SLL forms solid tumors in the lymph nodes, whereas CLL cancer cells are in the blood and bone marrow.
 Moreover, CLL is the most common type of adult leukemia, while SLL represents about 6 percent of all non-Hodgkin lymphomas.
-CLL also has several different subtypes.
-The condition involves B cells in about 95 percent of cases, but other subtypes of CLL can affect T cells (another type of white blood cell).
+The difference is based on how many abnormal B-lymphoid cells are found in the blood.
+In SLL, the absolute lymphocyte count is less than 5,000 per microliters, whereas in CLL, it’s 5,000 or more.

 • Swollen or enlarged lymph nodes, felt as painless lumps in the neck, groin, or armpits